 Cox does not require a long-term agreement.
 Although, if you want to lock-in a monthly rate they have options for 1-year or 2-year agreements.
 DirecTV requires a 24-month contract for all new customer sign-ups.

 Cox’s TV Economy package is priced at $43.49 per month (although, a special promotion gives you 3 months for $33.49 per mo.).
-The package provides over 180 channels and includes one standard receiver.
-But this package does not include HD service.
-For high-definition, you’ll need to upgrade to Cox Advanced TV regularly priced at $63.99 per month.
+The package provides over 170 channels and includes one standard receiver.
+Cox Advanced TV includes access to FREE HD and 220 channels.

 DirecTV’s least expensive service is the Entertainment package that sells for $29.99 per month for new customers and provides over 140 digital channel options (over 50 in HD plus locals in HD), free HBO, Starz, Showtime, and Cinemax for three months, and a free Genie upgrade (although additional fees for equipment and services apply).